heypoom/devops17/0 - Configure MiniKube/README.md

    - `minikube start`
    - On macOS, you need to use `minikube start --vm-driver=xhyve` instead.

-2. Configure Kubectl to use MiniKube's context.
+2. Configure **kubectl** to use MiniKube's context.
    - `kubectl config use-context minikube`
-   - Kubectl is Kubernetes' command line tool.
+   - Kubectl is **Kubernetes' Command Line Interface**.
-     We'll use it to control our Kubernetes cluster.
+     We'll use it to control and interact with our Kubernetes cluster.

 3. Configure Docker's Environment Variables to use MiniKube.
    - `eval $(minikube docker-env)`